Chain Letter (film)

 Chain Letter is a 2010 American slasher film directed by Deon Taylor.
 It was written by Diana Erwin, Michael J. Pagan, and Deon Taylor.
-The film is about six friends who are stalked by a murderer that uses chains to kill them if they do not pass on the chain letter to five other people.
+The film is about six friends who are stalked by a murderer who uses chains to kill them if they do not pass on the chain letter to five other people.

 Plot

-The film opens in a garage with an unconscious teenage girl having her head wrapped in duct tape and her legs chained to the back of two cars.
-A man and woman walk to their cars on their way to work.
-As the couple start their cars they exit the driveway.
-The woman in the car notices the victim, but before she can warn the man, he drives off.
+The film opens in a garage, with an unconscious teenage girl having her head wrapped in duct tape and her legs chained to the back of two cars.
+A man and woman walk to the cars and start to drive off, dragging the victim along the ground.
+The cars are about to take different turns at the end of the driveway when the woman notices the victim, but before she can warn the man, he drives off.

-Neil Conners (Cody Kasch) receives a chain letter from an anonymous person telling him that he is the first person who links the chain, and it instructs him to forward it to five people or else he will die.
-His sister Rachael (Cherilyn Wilson) forwards the letter, but to only four recipients.
-Neil then adds his sister to the list and sends it.
+Neil Conners (Cody Kasch) receives an anonymous chain letter via email, telling him that he is the first person who links the chain and he must send it on to five people or else he will die.
+His sister Rachel (Cherilyn Wilson) forwards the letter but to only four recipients.
+Neil then adds his sister to the list and sends it, to complete the five.

-Rachael's best friend, Jessica "Jessie" Campbell (Nikki Reed), receives the letter and forwards it to five friends.
-Johnny Jones (Matt Cohen) also receives it but refuses to send it, believing it to be ridiculous.
-While he is getting a drink of water at the fountain in the gym, a black-hooded figure slams his head on the fountain, knocking two of his teeth out.
-Unconscious, he is chained by his arms to a gym set and his ankles are sliced open.
-The killer then uses the chains to slice his face open, killing him.
-Jessie becomes suspicious as more people start to die.
+Rachel's best friend, Jessica "Jessie" Campbell (Nikki Reed), receives the email and also forwards it to five friends, whilst Johnny Jones (Matt Cohen) also receives it but refuses to send it, believing it to be ridiculous.
+He goes to the gym where he is knocked unconscious by a black-hooded figure.
+He is then chained by his arms to a gym set, his ankles are cut across and the chains wrapped round his face, killing him.